sankawheelock/sankawheelock/README.md

 - 👋 Hi, I’m @sankawheelock
 - 👀 I’m interested in building my python portfolio
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any coders that are new to python like myself.
+- 💞️ I’m looking to collaborate with any coders that are new to python like myself.
+Or whomever sees an efficient way of optimizing my code.
 - 📫 How to reach me - GitHub account.
 - 😄 Pronouns: she/her